-The $N_2O$ emission depends on the amount of incinerated waste by weight and the type of $DeNO_x$ plant.
-The emission factor depends on the type of $DeNO_x$ plant, SCR or SNCR.
+The N_2O emission depends on the amount of incinerated waste by weight, the type of $DeNO_x$ plant and the contects of the waste streams.
+The emission factor are based on research on Dutch WIP's.
+The emission factor depends on the type of $DeNO_x$ the plant uses, SCR or SNCR.
 Table 27 shows the emission factor and its corresponding source for each $DeNO_x$ plant.
 The type of $DeNO_x$ plant of a WIP is known from the WAR.

-Table 27 N2O Emission factor per $DeNO_x$ plant type
+Table 27 N2O Emission factor per DeNO_x plant type